You can embed the SpotMe event registration process directly into any website of your choosing.

 Example: Having to click away from your website to a separate distinct registration page can be off-putting for your registrants, and result in them not completing their registration.

 Any type of registration page can be embedded in an existing website: open (public), private (RSVP) or a combination of public and private.
-Please note however that if you are using private (RSVP) registration - wether it is via a purely private RSVP registration page or a combined open (public) and private (RSVP) registration page - you will need to adjust the RSVP email template's response button so that it uses the URL of the website where the registration page is embedded.
+Please note however that if you are using private (RSVP) registration - whether it is via a purely private RSVP registration page or a combined open (public) and private (RSVP) registration page - you will need to adjust the RSVP email template's response button so that it uses the URL of the website where the registration page is embedded.
 More information

 Once embedded, the registration form appears as a widget or box on the website, that allows registrants to access the full registration process from the website page, without leaving it: